-Based upon and subject to the foregoing, we are of the opinion that, upon the issuance of the Shares upon exercise of the Warrants in the manner described in the Registration Statement, the Shares will be legally issued, fully-paid and nonassessable.
+Based upon and subject to the foregoing, we are of the opinion that, upon the issuance of an appropriate order by the Commission allowing the Registration Statement to become effective and issuance of the Shares upon exercise of the Warrants in the manner described in the Registration Statement, the Shares will be legally issued, fully-paid and nonassessable.

-We are providing this opinion to you for your use in connection with the Registration Statement and the transactions contemplated by the Registration Statement, and this opinion may not be used or relied upon by any other person or for any other purpose without our express written consent, except that you may file a copy of this opinion with the Commission as an Exhibit to the Registration Statement as described below.
+We are providing this opinion to you for your use in connection with the Registration Statement and the transactions contemplated by the Registration Statement, and this opinion may not be used or relied upon by any other person or for any other purpose without our express written consent, except that you may file a copy of this opinion with the Commission as an Exhibit to the Registration

+Statement as described below.
 The only opinion rendered by us consists of those matters set forth in the preceding paragraph, and no opinion may be implied or inferred beyond the opinion expressly stated.